Niria/link-board-tsoha/README.md

 of these categories.

-## Planned Features
+## Features

+### User can
-- [x] User can create an account, sign in and out
+- [x] Create an account, sign in and out
-- [x] User can edit their profile
+- [x] Edit their own profile
-- [x] User profiles can be set to either public or private
+- [x] Set their profile public or private
-- [x] User can view public profiles of other users
+- [x] View public profiles of other users
-- [x] Threads and replies submitted by users can be seen on their profile page
+- [x] View threads and replies submitted by users on their profile page
-- [x] User can view all the public discussion threads on the home page
+- [x] View all the public discussion threads on the home page
-- [x] User can select categories to filter threads to their liking
+- [x] Select categories to filter threads to their liking
+- [x] Search for users, categories and threads
+- [x] Submit links which creates a new discussion thread
+- [x] Choose to fetch a thumbnail for their link submission
-- [x] User can write messages in threads as a reply to another message or the main post
+- [x] Write messages in threads as a reply to the thread or another comment
-- [x] User can post links and create new threads accompanying them
-- [x] User can like threads and replies
-- [x] User can edit the title and content of their own threads
+- [x] Edit the link, title, message and thumbnail of their own threads
-- [x] User can edit the content of their replies
+- [x] Edit their own replies
-- [x] User can choose favourite categories
+- [x] Choose favourite categories
+- [x] Like threads and replies
-- [x] User can follow other users
+- [x] Follow other users which highlights their threads and replies

-- [x] User can search thread titles and messages using a keyword search function
+### Admin can
-- [x] Admin can create new public and private categories for links
+- [x] Create new public and private categories for links
+- [x] Edit category name, description and privacy status
-- [x] Admin can grant/revoke private category access permissions for users
+- [x] Grant and revoke private category access permissions for users
-- [x] Admin can edit and hide/soft delete threads/messages submitted by users
+- [x] Edit and hide/soft delete threads/messages submitted by users

-Ticked features in the list above have been implemented.
 Check `TODO.md` for up to date tasklist.

 ## Installation